johnnolan/wild-magic-surge-5e/docs/OPTIONS.md

 When a surge happens you can specify your own macro to run.
 Note this will only trigger a macro setup on the GM user.

+Included is a compendium containing examples and the javascript for them are in [/scripts/macros](../scripts/macros/).

 [![Execute a GM Macro on a Wild Magic Surge](https://raw.githubusercontent.com/johnnolan/wild-magic-surge-5e/main/images/macro-surge.jpg)](https://raw.githubusercontent.com/johnnolan/wild-magic-surge-5e/main/images/macro-surge.jpg)

 ## Tides of Chaos Recharge